 In June 2013, the FDA outlined good practices to follow in Cybersecurity for Medical Devices and Hospital Networks.
 In this communication, the FDA recommends that medical device manufacturers and health care facilities take steps to assure that appropriate safeguards are in place to reduce the risk of failure due to cyberattack, which could be initiated by the introduction of malware into the medical equipment or unauthorized access to configuration settings in medical devices and hospital networks.

 As medical devices rely more heavily on networked communication, cybersecurity is going to become an even greater concern.
 The FDA has already become aware of the following breaches:

-- Security vulnerabilities in off-the-shelf software designed to prevent unauthorized device or network access, such as plain-text or no authentication, hard-coded passwords, documented service accounts in service manuals, and poor coding/SQL injection.
+Security vulnerabilities in off-the-shelf software designed to prevent an unauthorized device or network access, such as plain-text or no authentication, hard-coded passwords, documented service accounts in service manuals, and poor coding/SQL injection.

 As a medical device manufacturer, it’s important for you to remember that it is your responsibility to identify risks associated with your devices.
 The FDA expects you to take appropriate actions to limit opportunities for unauthorized access to the device.
 If you need assistance in implementing safeguards for your devices, we can help you determine how to reduce product risk.

 QUALITY AND COMPLIANCE SYSTEMS